matt-b1/CheckCreditCard/README.md

 # CheckCreditCard

-A small program done for the purpose of learning/practicing.
+A small program done throughout self-study.
 Checks whether the input credit card numbers are valid, and identifies which company would've issued them.